MEET THE TEAM

 Favorite part of rescue: "The wonderful, amazing feeling of saving a life and connecting the pups with their forever home.
 Also, watching how happy the adopters are with their new dog, and following the families and dogs along the way in their new home.
 Knowing that without rescue and our help, these pups might not have had a good life or one at all".

-Missy, our other Massachusetts team member, fostered for 3 Dogs for several years before we finally convinced her to become a coordinator.
+Missy, our Massachusetts team member, fostered for 3 Dogs for several years before we finally convinced her to become a coordinator.
 We have lost count on how many dogs she's taken in for us, whenever a foster need is not met, she will take two.
 Somehow, she finds the time to work as a full-time nurse practitioner, be a mom, and send dog after dog to its forever family.
-Not to mention, she has 3 dogs, 1 cat, 1 rabbit, 2 guinea pigs, and 3 mice she cares for.
+Not to mention, she has 3 dogs, 3 cats, 8 rabbits and 1 guinea pig she cares for.